Did you know?

 The Ontario Association of Optometrists (OAO) recommends children have comprehensive eye exams at 6 months old, before starting kindergarten and annually each school year.
 In Ontario, yearly exams for children are covered by OHIP until they turn 20 years old.

-Find an eye doctor near you at www.findaneyedoctor.ca
+Find an eye doctor near you at Find an Eye Doctor.

-- Eye health and exams for infants and children (Ontario Association of Optometrists)
+- Why are eye exams for children important?
+(Ontario Association of Optometrists)

 - Medical Coverage (Ontario Association of Optometrists)